Thigh Lift by Melissa Johnson MD, FACS

 Yes, there are risks with any surgical procedure.
 Some of the possible risks with a thigh lift are pain, infection, wound healing complications, hematoma/seroma, unsatisfactory results or scars that may require a revision surgery, injury to nerves, numbness or changes in sensation, asymmetry, or swelling of the legs/ankles.

 Dr. Johnson has privileges at Baystate Medical Center and Mercy Medical Center.
-Both are accredited by the Joint Commission and have been awarded the Gold Seal of Approval, and both are conveniently located in Springfield, MA.
+Both are surgical facilities in Springfield, MA, accredited by the Joint Commission, and have been awarded the Gold Seal of Approval.

 The first few days you may feel tightness and/or pain of the upper thighs.
 You will notice that the pain decreases with each passing day.
 You are sent home on pain medications which will decrease your discomfort.
 We will recommend that you wear a compressive garment to help minimize swelling for the first week.
 We will see you a few days after surgery to evaluate your healing process and to change the dressing.
 The drains are removed about 1 week after surgery.
 We request that you do no heavy lifting for at least one month following surgery.